High-Quality Seasoned Firewood

 We receive our wood from trees that have been removed primarily in the Denton County area.
 This includes a variety of species, including Hackberry, Bradford Pear, Cedar Elm, American Elm, Ash, Mulberry, and many more.

 We exclude species we either know don’t burn well, or are softwoods.
-Species we do not include are: Bois d’arc, Pine, & Eastern Red Cedar.
+Species we do not include are: Bois d’arc, Pine, Cottonwood and Eastern Red Cedar.

 Delivery and stacking?